The Faculty Center facilitates mentoring programs for tenure-track faculty in the following colleges:

 Lunch With The Provost

-In an effort to facilitate communication and community among various campus members, once a month, our Provost, Jim Newell, hosts an informal faculty/professional staff lunch in the Provost's conference room (Bole Hall).
+Our Provost, Jim Newell, hosts an informal faculty/professional staff lunch in the Provost's conference room, Bole Hall from 12:15-1:30 p.m.
 The purpose of the lunch is for faculty and professional staff to discuss issues, raise questions, or to have general conversations about activities and initiatives at Rowan.
 Conversations are open and the agenda is determined by the faculty/staff in attendance.